complete-dope/fin-models/posts/crises/current/usa_debt.md

 > The most interesting thing about debt is the *repayment* cycle of debt .. the timeline of repayment and how it is repaid.
 Is there any restructuring happening ?
 Is the country increasing the deadline to pay the debt ?
 Can the country even pay it ?
 How are lenders reacting to it ?

+* Debt is repaid using the taxes collected , revenue collected from states + taxes + etc.

 At that time US had around 10-20 years to repay the loan .. and the debt funded industrial expansion and victory; post-war growth reduced it.

 ## Buildup : Great depression ( 1929-1943 )